West Virginia Penitentiary: Operation

-1979 prison break
+1979 Prison Break

 On Wednesday, November 7, 1979, fifteen prisoners escaped from the prison.
 One of the escapees was Ronald Turney Williams, serving time for murdering Sergeant David Lilly of the Beckley Police Department on May 12, 1975.
 He managed to steal a prison guard's service weapon in the escape, and upon reaching the streets of Moundsville, encountered twenty-three-year-old off-duty West Virginia State Trooper Philip S. Kesner, who was driving past the prison with his wife.

-Trooper Kesner saw the escapees and attempted to take action against them.
-The prisoners pulled him from his car and Williams shot him.
+Trooper Kesner saw the escapees and attempted to take action against them but the prisoners pulled him from his car and Williams shot him.
 Trooper Kesner returned fire at the fleeing suspects despite being mortally wounded.